AkshandraSingh/arrayCraft/readme.md

 - `toCamelCase`: Convert String into Camel case.
 - `removeWhitespace`: Remove All the white spaces in string.
 - `removeHtmlTags`: Remove HTML tag in String.
+- `splitWords`: Make a array of words.
+- `shuffleString`: Shuffle the string.
+- `isValidEmailL`: Check is string is valid email.
+- `repeatString`: Repeat the string in multiple times.
+- `extractUrls`: Return a array of urls extract from string.

 ## Installation